‘The time is fulfilled, and the kingdom of God has come near. Repent, and believe in the good news!’

 At this point, Jesus comes to Galilee and starts his ministry, proclaiming the good news of God.

 It sounds a little bit like the passing of the torch.
 First, we hear John’s voice in the wilderness, announcing the one who comes after him.
-But now that John is silenced, it is time for Jesus to speak up and to continue the work John started.
+But now that John is silenced, it is time for Jesus to speak up and to continue where John left off.

 John’s arrest is merely an example of the arbitrary injustice of the powerful unleashed on the powerless.
 There are many in Judea and Galilee who suffer under the ruthless rule of the Romans and their political minions.